anudeep654/Data-Structures-Algorithms-in-Javascript/README.md

-# Data-Structures-Algorithms-in-Javascript
+# Data-Structures-Algorithms-in-Javascript(Colt Steele)

-Steps to be followed before solving a problem:(Colt Steele)
+Steps to be followed before solving a problem:

 1)Restate the problem in your own words. <br />
 2)what are the inputs to the problem?
 Like : integer,float,what about string for large numbers. <br />